andy139/stockhome/README.md

 ### Add Properties to Saves
  * Users will be able to add and delete properties from there saved roofs profile.
- * Leveraged useState, useEffect, and useRef from React Hooks library to store data on local React state and also to devise life cycle methods similar to componentDidMount, componentDidUpdate
+ * Leveraged useState, useEffect, and useRef from React Hooks library to store data on local React state and also to devise life cycle methods similar to componentDidMount, componentDidUpdate.

  ![save](/app/assets/images/saved.gif)